rraif/SoC-Wazuh-Homelab/README.md

 From the perspective of an analyst, how do we actually know whether this is an actual brute force attack or just someone who cannot remember their password?
 The hundreds of alerts could signal bot-driven behavior, but we want confirmation.

-Doing some research (a google search), we can see that the Wazuh rule id for an SSH-brute force attempt is 5763.
+To filter through this noise, I searched for the rule id which triggers only when multiple failures occur for the same user within a short window, and landed on rule id 5763

 <img width="624" height="286" alt="image" src="https://github.com/user-attachments/assets/4b3f0a48-bb6b-43bf-af08-51d06d2546d5" />